ez-framework/lucidity/README.md

 11. `echo "a.b.c 100 <timestamp> key=value" | nc localhost <port>` must works.

 12. `/metrics` must have a legit content-type.
 Maybe YAML?
+Parsing this should not require a custom library.

 13. The only dependency needed should be Nats.